Team

 Danny Moreno

-Danny Moreno is a first-year MPAff student at the LBJ School of Public Affairs.
+Danny Moreno is a MPAff student at the LBJ School of Public Affairs.
 He graduated from UC Berkeley in 2020, where he studied the socio-political history of Black and Latine communities.
 While a student, he organized for immigrant rights in the San Francisco Bay Area and facilitated a soccer program at San Quentin State Prison.
 Upon graduating, he worked at the Harris County Public Defender’s office as a client advocate connecting incarcerated individuals to holistic services.
-Daniel will be helping us track developments on correctional oversight bodies, writing blog posts, and providing support on our projects.
+Daniel helped us track developments on correctional oversight bodies, writing blog posts, and providing support on our projects.

 • Woman with back hair wearing a black short sleeve top with white dots, smiling facing camera with a tree in the background, headshot for Ashley Nguyen